dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 ---

+## 📊 Databricks Dashboard

+After each successful pipeline run, the published Databricks Dashboard is refresh the gold tables and aggregations used to contruct the dashboard.

+<img width="1721" height="680" alt="image" src="https://github.com/user-attachments/assets/9034d2ab-8a37-4c9c-929f-c9284298293a" />
+<img width="1718" height="541" alt="image" src="https://github.com/user-attachments/assets/c29cf39d-e40e-4306-945d-d51f2cf9a1aa" />

+---

-## 📊 Power BI Dashboard
+## 📊 PowerBI Dashboard

 After each successful pipeline run, the **Power BI REST API** is called using a Service Principal to trigger a full semantic model refresh.
 The dashboard connects to Gold Delta tables via the Databricks SQL connector and surfaces executive e-commerce metrics.

-<img width="1721" height="680" alt="image" src="https://github.com/user-attachments/assets/9034d2ab-8a37-4c9c-929f-c9284298293a" />
-<img width="1718" height="541" alt="image" src="https://github.com/user-attachments/assets/c29cf39d-e40e-4306-945d-d51f2cf9a1aa" />

 ---